CountBricks: When Chair Rail Meets Door Casing Right

 Case Study Deep Dive: Zero-Punch-List Trim in a Victorian Remodel

-San Francisco’s Painted Ladies are famous for layered millwork, and one homeowner wanted the same wow factor inside.
-The challenge: ornate 4-1/2" chair rail intersecting 5-1/4" fluted door casing topped by rosettes—all on 135-year-old wavy plaster walls.
+San Francisco's Painted Ladies are known for their intricate millwork.
+One homeowner sought the same detail inside, with a 4-1/2" chair rail intersecting 5-1/4" fluted door casing on uneven plaster walls.

 CountBricks Solution Path